 IRAs and College

-However, there is a downside to using a retirement account to save for college.
-An IRA or Roth IRA in your child's name may affect his or her chances for financial aid.
-Children's assets in a retirement account are considered when determining need, whereas those same assets wouldn't be considered if held in one of the parents' accounts.
-But parents should be using their IRAs or Roth IRAs to save for retirement, not for college.
+Having an IRA or Roth IRA in either your name or your child's name won't affect their chances for financial aid.
+However, distributions from an IRA are considered when determining the need on the Free Application for Financial Student Aid (FAFSA).
+Generally, parents should be using their IRAs or Roth IRAs to save for their own retirement, not for college.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Investing involves risk, including the possible loss of principal.
 Investors should consider engaging a financial professional to determine a suitable retirement savings, tax, and investment strategy.